Spontaneous Coronary Artery Dissection (SCAD)

 Diagnosis and Treatment

-Ultimately, SCAD is diagnosed with angiography, and this should be performed early to see if the lesion is ameneable to stenting.
+Ultimately, SCAD is diagnosed with angiography, and this should be performed early to see if the lesion is amenable to stenting.
 The most frequently involved vessel is the LAD, but it can involve any coronary artery.
-Coronary CT angiography can also be used, and may visualise flaps, stenoses and haematomas.
+Coronary CT angiography can also be used and may visualise flaps, stenoses and haematomas.

 The treatment objectives are to manage chronic chest pain, prevent recurrance and screen for associated extra coronary vascular abnormalities.
 There is little evidence to guide treatment regimes, and so much is based on registry data and expert consensus.
 It is of little surprise that the ‘usual’ secondary prevention medications for ACS are often given: beta-blockers; antihypertensives; antianginals and antiplatelet therapy for up to a year following diagnosis.